djrondon/ui-javascript/README.md

     ```javascript
     // Bad.
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    const errorMessage = 'Jaina Proudmoore is the founder and former Lady of Theramore Isle (as well as its only leader during its brief existence), the Alliance's major port in southern Kalimdor.';

     // Bad.
-    const errorMessage = 'This is a super long error that was thrown because \
+    const errorMessage = 'Jaina Proudmoore is the founder and former\
-    of Batman.
-When you stop to think about how Batman had anything to do \
-    with this, you would get nowhere \
-    fast.';
+      Lady of Theramore Isle (as well as its only\
+      leader during its brief existence), the Alliance's\
+      major port in southern Kalimdor.';

     // Good.
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    const errorMessage = 'Jaina Proudmoore is the founder and former ' +
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
-      'with this, you would get nowhere fast.';
+      'Lady of Theramore Isle (as well as its only ' +
+      'leader during its brief existence), the Alliance's ' +
+      'major port in southern Kalimdor.';
     ```

   <a name="es6-template-literals"></a>